PHPMailer/PHPMailer/README.md

 If you don't speak git or just want a tarball, click the 'zip' button on the right of the project page in GitHub.

 ## Legacy versions
 PHPMailer 5.2 (which is compatible with PHP 5.0 - 7.0) is no longer being supported for feature updates, and will only be receiving security updates from now on.
-You will find the latest version of 5.2 in the [5.2-stable branch](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable), and future versions will be tagged with 5.2.x version numbers, so existing composer configs should remain working.
+You will find the latest version of 5.2 in the [5.2-stable branch](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable), and future versions of 5.2 will be tagged with 5.2.x version numbers, so existing composer configs should remain working.
 If you're using PHP 5.5 or later, we recommend you make the necessary changes to switch to the 6.0 release.

 ### Minimal installation